Réjean Aucoin

 Albert Réjean Aucoin (born July 4, 1955) is a Canadian politician who has served as a senator from Nova Scotia since October 2023.

 Early life and education

 Aucoin was born and raised in Chéticamp, Nova Scotia.
 He graduated from Université de Moncton with a Bachelor in Social Work in 1977 and with a Bachelor of Laws in 1991.

 Career

-Aucoin practiced law privately from 1993 until his appointment to the Senate of Canada.
+Aucoin practised law privately from 1993 until his appointment to the Senate of Canada.

 On October 31, 2023, he was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of prime minister Justin Trudeau.